 Tillinghast Pond Loop is a 2.3 mile loop trail located near West Greenwich, Rhode Island that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from March until December.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash